labicom-udesc/labicom-udesc.github.io/index.md

 ## Research Projects

-<p>The research projects developed at LINC are related but not limited to:</p>
+<p>The research projects are related but not limited to the following topics:</p>
 <ul>
 <li title="" data-original-title="">Development and enhancement of optimization algorithms</li>
 <li title="" data-original-title="">Applications of Evolutionary Computation and Swarm Intelligence</li>